-The Packed Objects design requirements include a requirement that all of the data system Identifiers (Al's, Dl's, etc.) encoded in a Packed Object's can be fully recognized without expanding the compressed data, even though some ID Values provide only a partially-qualified Identifier.
+The Packed Objects design requirements include a requirement that all of the data system Identifiers (AI's, DI's, etc.) encoded in a Packed Object's can be fully recognised without expanding the compressed data, even though some ID Values provide only a partially-qualified Identifier.
 As a result, if any of the ID Values invoke Secondary ID bits, the Object Info section shall be followed by a Secondary ID Bits section.
-Examples include a four-bit field to identify the third digit of a group of related Logistics Als.
+Examples include a four-bit field to identify the third digit of a group of related Logistics AIs.

 Secondary ID bits can be invoked for several reasons, as needed in order to fully specify Identifiers.
 For example, a single ID Table entry's ID Value may specify a choice between two similar identifiers (requiring one encoded bit to select one of the two IDs at the time of encoding), or may specify a combination of required and optional identifiers (requiring one encoded bit to enable or disable each option).
 The available mechanisms are described in Annex J. All resulting Secondary ID bit fields are concatenated in this Secondary ID Bits section, in the same order as the ID Values that invoked them were listed within the Packed Object.
-Note that the Secondary ID Bits section is identically defined, whether the Packed Object is an IDLPO or an IDMPO, but is not present in a Directory IDMPO.
+Note that the Secondary ID Bits section is identically defined, whether the Packed Object is an IDLPO or an IDMPO, but is not present in a Directory

-I.7 Aux Format section
+1.7 Aux Format section

 The Aux Format section of a Data Packed Object encodes auxiliary information for the decoding process.
 A Directory Packed Object does not contain an Aux Format section.
-In a Data Packed Object, the Aux Format section begins with "Compact-Parameter" bits as defined in Table I.9.
+In a Data Packed Object, the Aux Format section begins with "Compact-Parameter" bits as defined in the table below.

-Table I-9 Compact-Parameter bit patterns
+Table 1-7 Compact-Parameter bit patterns

-Bit Pattern Compaction method used in this Packed Object Reference '1' "Packed-Object" compaction See I.7.2 '000' "Application-Defined", as defined for the No-Directory access method See I.7.1 '001' "Compact", as defined for the No-Directory access method See I.7.1 '010' "UTF-8", as defined for the No-Directory access method See I.7.1 '011bbbb' ('bbbb' shall be in the range of 414): reserved for future definition See I.7.1
+To the state of th 5.6 Bit Pattern Compaction method used in this Packed Object Reference '1' "Packed-Object" compaction See 1.7.2 '000' "Application-Defined", as defined for the No-Directory access method See I.7.1 '001' "Compact", as defined for the No-Directory access method See I.7.1 '010' "UTF-8", as defined for the No-Directory access method See I.7.1 '011bbbb' ('bbbb' shall be in the range of 414): reserved for future definition See I.7.1

-If the Compact-Parameter bit pattern is '1', then the remainder of the Aux Format section is encoded as described in I.7.2; otherwise, the remainder of the Aux Format section is encoded as described in I.7.1.
+If the Compact-Parameter bit pattern is '1', then the remainder of the Aux Format section is encoded as described in $\underline{1.7.2}$ ; otherwise, the remainder of the Aux Format section is encoded as described in $\underline{1.7.1}$ .